cloudfoundry-attic/bosh-notes/backup.md

 * ???

 ## TBD
-* Main challenge: finding the appropriate snapshot for a point in time.
+* Main challenge: Finding out which instance is 'leader' and which instances are 'data'.
+This is service-specific knowledge, so bosh probably can't help you here.
+  * In which order should instances be brought down and then up again?
+  * Which snapshot is the one you want to restore?
 If e.g. the `redis_leader_z1` went down at some point in time, one of the `redis_data_z1` nodes might have been elected leader.
 This should be the disk you want to restore a master node with!
 * Annotations for snapshots?
 E.g. triggered manually, triggered before deploy, triggered by cron, triggered before restore.
 * What about processes that keep a bunch of state in memory.
 Do we need to call the `drain` script before taking an IaaS snapshot?
 Currently this is only guaranteed for snapshots taken before a `bosh deploy`
 * Are there services which need to call a script to import state written to disk by the `drain` script?
 Should this go into `pre_start` or is this something different?